 Updated figures and maps

-The Institute of Earth Sciences at the University of Iceland regularly updated.
+The Institute of Earth Sciences at the University of Iceland regularly updated data from the monitoring of the Fagradalsfjall eruption.
 On September 18, after six months of eruptive activity, the volcanic activity was concentrated in one large crater with a periodic outflow of lava of about 10-12 m3/s.
 But the day after it paused and has been in a quiet phase since but continues some emission of volcanic gasses.

 The eruption built up a small lava shield that covers 4,85 km2 and the volume is estimated to be about 0,15 km3. *